Graduate Teaching Assistants

 - Employ effective teaching strategies to enhance student learning;

 - Promote inquiry and student engagement;

 - Evaluate your teaching and their impact on student learning.

-The module will run from Monday 9th September 2019 for twelve weeks (with a break for reading week, at week 7) and there is no charge.
-You will participate in weekly online discussion threads and must be able to participate in the following 3 x 50 minute online tutorials on the following dates:
+The module will run from Monday 20th January 2020 for twelve weeks (with a break for reading week) and there is no charge.
+You will participate in weekly online discussion threads, contribute to journal entries and must be able to participate in the following 3 x 50 minute online tutorials on the following dates:

-Registration is now closed.
-This module will run again in Hilary Term 2020.
+Registration is now closed for this module.
+This module will run again in Summer 2020.

 Funded by the National Forum for the Enhancement of Teaching and Learning, Academic Practice & eLearning (CAPSL) have developed an online module titled ‘Teaching and Supporting Learning as a Graduate Teaching Assistant.’
 The new online module is research led and is based on the original 5ECTS module for Graduate Teaching Assistants.

 The online module is available in Blackboard and contains seven blocks: -

 •Communications and Coping Strategies

 •How Students Learn